-- 1. The student must take the ARRT exam in Radiography within 30 days of entering the program (during or before the month of July). - 2.
-The student must provide the Education Coordinator with proof of eligibility (i.e., photocopy of admission ticket). - 3.
-The Program must receive documentation of ARRT Registration within 90 days following matriculation into the Program. - 4.
-In the event that the student does not successfully pass the ARRT Radiography exam taken on or before July, the Education Advisory Committee will review and evaluate the student's case.
-The following evaluation criteria will include:
+- 1. The student must take the ARRT exam in Radiography before entering the program on July 1st - 2.
+The Program must receive documentation of ARRT Registration by July 1st - 3.
+In the event that the student does not successfully pass the ARRT Radiography exam before July 1st, the student's offer for admission to the Program will be rescinded without further consideration.